 - Warren Taylor, Oberlin College, Ohio

 Permission is granted to reproduce in whole or in part the material in this publication, with proper credit to the National Council of Teachers of English.
-Because of specific local problems, some schools may wish to modify the statements and arrange separately for printing or duplication.
+Some schools may wish to modify the statements and arrange separately for printing or duplication.
 In such cases, of course, it should be made clear that revised statements appear under the authorization and sponsorship of the local school or association, not NCTE.